AnushkaKundu/Weather-Chrome-Extension/README.md

 3. The background color changes based on weather conditions.
 4. The weather icon, temperature, location, description, and wind speed are shown.

+Note: Get your own API key from https://openweathermap.org/api and replace it in line 14 of `popup.js` file.
+The current API is specific to the owner and woudnot work for other users.

 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.